neuecc/LINQ-to-GameObject-for-Unity/Assets/LINQtoGameObject/README.txt

 BeforeSelfAndSelf|Returns a collection of GameObjects that contain this GameObject, and the sibling GameObjects before this GameObject.
 AfterSelf|Returns a collection of the sibling GameObjects after this GameObject.
 AfterSelfAndSelf|Returns a collection of GameObjects that contain this GameObject, and the sibling GameObjects after this GameObject.

+`Descendants` has `descendIntoChildren` overload, it stops traverse children when does not match condition.

 Reference : Operate
 ---